noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 - each collection type comes with two variants
   - immutable: are auto imported
   - mutable: must be imported
+    - should only be used if there are performance issues with immutable types
 - generally all elements of a collection type must be of hte same type, except Tuple whose elements can be of anytype

 ```scala